OSCode-Community/OSCodeCommunitySite/README.md

 <a href=""><img src="https://img.shields.io/badge/Maintained%3F-yes-brightgreen.svg?v=103"></a>

-## 💈 Want to Contribute?

-We welcome contributions to our community.<br>
-Before making a contribution, check the <a href="https://github.com/OSCode-Community/OSCodeCommunitySite/blob/master/CONTRIBUTING.md">Contribution guide.</a>

-## 🧧 Code of Conduct
+<div align="center"><h1>🧧 Code of Conduct</h1></div>

 Check out <a href="https://github.com/OSCode-Community/OSCodeCommunitySite/blob/master/CODE_OF_CONDUCT.md">Code of Conduct</a> to know inclusive environment that respects all contributions.

 At OSCode, we value an inclusive environment that respects all contributions.
 To ensure a positive experience for everyone, please review our Code of Conduct.

-## 📜 License
+<div align="center"><h1>📜 License</h1></div>

 This Community is <a href="https://github.com/OSCode-Community/OSCodeCommunitySite/blob/master/LICENSE">Licensed</a> under MIT license.

-## 🚀 Getting Started
+<div align="center"><h1>🚀 Getting Started</h1></div>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- Create an issue of the project or a feature you would like to add to the project and get the task assigned for yourself. (issue can be any feature or project that you think you could contribute to).
+- Create an issue of the project or a feature you would like to add to the project and get the task assigned for yourself.
+(An issue can be any feature or project that you think you could contribute to. ).

 - Fork the repo to your GitHub.<br/>

-- Clone the Repo by going to your local Git Client in a particular local folder in your local machine by using this command with your forked repository link in place of below-given link: <br/>
+- Clone the repo by going to your local Git client in a particular local folder in your local machine by using this command with your forked repository link in place of below-given link: <br/>
   `git clone https://github.com/<GITHUB PROFILE NAME>/OSCodeCommunitySite.git`
 - Create a branch using below command.
   `git branch <your branch name>`